 The request or subscription to the determined NWDAFs (e.g. NWDAF2 and/or NWDAF3) may also include the dataset statistical properties, output strategy, and data time window.
 This indicates to the determined NWDAFs that the Analytics ID output shall be generated based on such parameters when requested.

-If "time when analytics information is needed" was provided in step 2, the Aggregator NWDAF shall also provide a "time when analytics information is needed" to the determined NWDAFs, with a smaller value (e.g. T2).
+If "time when analytics information is needed" (T1) was provided in step 2, the Aggregator NWDAF shall also provide a "time when analytics information is needed" to the determined NWDAFs, with a smaller value compared with T1 (e.g. T2).

 NOTE 2: T2 in step 4-5 is smaller than T1 accounting for the analytics delay and processing time within the Aggregator NWDAF itself.